moderndatacompany/dataos.info/docs/api_docs/dataos_pyflare_sdk.md

 py --version
 ```

-If you do not have Python, please install the latest version from [python.org](https://www.python.org/)
+If you do not have Python, please install the latest version from [python.org.](https://www.python.org/)

 <aside class="callout">
-🗣 <b>Note:</b> If you’re using an enhanced shell like IPython or Jupyter notebook, you can run system commands like those in this tutorial by prefacing them with a <code>!</code> character:
+🗣 <b>Note:</b> If you’re using an enhanced shell like IPython or Jupyter notebook, you can run system commands by prefacing them with a <code>!</code> character:

 ```bash
 In [1]: import sys